Skip to Main Content

 Because the pain typically arises from overactive muscles or restricted facet movement, the pain is typically achy but can become sharp with certain movements, like turning your head.
 You may feel stiffness in the upper back and neck, which can result in less motion and mobility.
 You may also feel like you can't relax your shoulders or that your posture is always slouched.

-The Anatomy Of Neck And Shoulder Pain
+The Anatomy of Neck and Shoulder Pain

 The neck connects your head to your shoulders.
 Your neck consists of 7 vertebrae that articulate to form facet joints on the left and right side of your neck.
 You also have muscles that run along your neck, at the base of your skull, and the tops of your shoulders that all contribute to unimpaired and pain free neck movements.
 Your first rib also originates just below your neck at your first thoracic vertebrae.